 - Work with KP faculty and community site directors to further develop the Community Medicine residency curriculum

-- Provide direct support to two (2) local FQHCs and other community partners to meet the shared goals of eliminating health disparities
+- Provide direct support to three (3) local FQHCs and other community partners to meet the shared goals of reducing health disparities

-- Work to reduce the impact of Adverse Childhood Events (ACEs) by being an active participant in monthly ACES committee meeting and , and support culturally mindful, integrated approaches to community health, as well as participate with the Stop Child Abuse and Neglect (SCAN) team for Santa Clara County
+- Work to reduce the impact of Adverse Childhood Events (ACEs) by being an active participant in monthly ACES committee meetings, and support culturally mindful, integrated approaches to community health, as well as participate with the Stop Child Abuse and Neglect (SCAN) team for Santa Clara County

 - Participate at John XXIII, which establishes a medical home for individuals with chronic diseases recently released from prison, a unique model that provides timely patient-centered medical services for these individuals and their families